nvmwill/nexmo-developer/_documentation/en/video/guides/using-s3.md

 (Replace _&lt;bucketName&gt;_ with your bucket name.)

-Now, go to the [Vonage API Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) and complete the following steps:
+Now, go to the [Vonage Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) and complete the following steps:

 1. Click on a **Project** in the left nav that will contain sessions that you are archiving.
 2. In the Archiving section, click the **Set up your cloud storage now** button, and then click on **Amazon S3**.